 The NCP and the NRF identify NIMS as the national standard for response management.
-This system is a structure that brings together federal and state agencies, responsible parties (RPs), and additional tribal or local government responders as appropriate, to achieve an effective and efficient response.
+This system is a structure that brings together federal and state agencies, responsible parties (RPs), and additional tribal or local government responders, as appropriate, to achieve an effective and efficient response.
 The structure under which these parties come together is commonly referred to as the ICS.
-In the ICS, command may be assigned to a single individual acting as an Incident Commander (IC), or to a group of ICs acting as a Unified Command (UC) In Region 4, the preferred approach in responding to a discharge or a release under the NCP is for an OSC to either form or join an established UC in order to coordinate command of the incident among various parties and multiple jurisdictions.
-In the Unified Command, decisions with regard to the response will be made by consensus and documented through a single Incident Action Plan (IAP) for each operational period.
+In the ICS, command may be assigned to a single individual acting as an Incident Commander (IC) or to a group of ICs acting as a Unified Command (UC).
+In Region 4, the preferred approach in responding to a discharge or a release under the NCP is for an OSC to either form or join an established UC to coordinate command of the incident among various parties and multiple jurisdictions.
+In the Unified Command, decisions regarding the response will be made by consensus and documented through a single Incident Action Plan (IAP) for each operational period.
 It should be noted that in this structure, the OSC retains ultimate authority in a response operation for decisions relating to an oil discharge or release of hazardous substances.
-However, the OSC will exert his/her own authority independent of the UC only if other members are not present or are unable to reach consensus within a reasonable timeframe.
+However, the OSC will exert their own authority independent of the UC only if other members are not present or are unable to reach consensus within a reasonable timeframe.

 The UC is responsible for the overall management of the incident and incident activities including the development and implementation of strategic decisions and approval of the order and release of resources.
-The UC should be composed of the OSC, State IC, Local IC, Responsible Party and additional Command Staff including Safety, Information and Liaison Officer positions.
-The UC establishes incident objectives, and oversees and delegates responsibilities to the four functional units, which are the Operations, Planning, Logistics and Finance/Administration Sections, which are further detailed in sections 3-6 of this Plan.
-For additional information on the duties of the IC/UC and other Command Staff positions under ICS, please reference the EPA Incident Management Handbook at:
+The UC should be composed of the OSC, State IC, Local IC, Responsible Party, and additional Command Staff including, but not limited to, Safety Officer, Public Information Officer, Liaison Officer, and Scientific Support Coordinator (SSC) positions.
+The UC establishes incident objectives, and oversees and delegates responsibilities to the four functional units, which are the Operations, Planning, Logistics and Finance/Administration Sections.
+These are further detailed in Sections 3 through 6 of this Plan.
+For additional information on the duties of the IC/UC and other Command Staff positions under ICS, please reference the handbooks: